“I don’t know what I want. Except that I probably won’t get it.”

 Caroline: Caroline moves like she did before.
 Lightning quick, this time entirely through him to the other side of him.
 Positioning herself between the wraith and the door.

 GM: With his face turned away from Cécilia’s, Emmett can’t say what the expression on his ex-girlfriend’s looks like.
 Or how much of his Shadow’s ‘handiwork’ yet remains.
 But her voice sounds simultaneously sad and hopeful as she replies,

 “I hope you find out what you want.
 And I hope that you do get it.
 If you want to talk again, I’ll be here.”

 She turns to go, the light tap of her shoes sounding against the wood floor.

-She’s silent for a moment, running her tongue across her teeth.
-Her fangs, really, he can tell.
+Caroline: Emmett feels Caroline’s eyes on him.
+She’s silent for a moment, and it’s too easy to picture her running a tongue across her fangs.
 There’s something monstrous inside her.
 Hard and cruel.
 When she finally speaks it’s with steel.

 “Most of us never change,” she admits.
 “We are what we are, and not even death will change that.”

 “I am no different, so I give you this warning, once.
 Whether you succeed or fail in any task laid before you is immaterial.
 Spend your afterlife as you wish.
 If you wish to tie your fate to ours, you’re wiser for it.
 If you wish to seek your own, I wish you peace.”

 There’s a pause.
 He can almost feel the ‘but’ coming.

 “But, if this is a con, if this is an attempt to manipulate my sister’s better nature, if you seek to hurt any of my sisters or my mother, do not think you are beyond my reach simply because I cannot touch you.”
 She waves a hand through the shade for effect.